Scrinium furtivum: Description

-The length of the shell attains 7.5 mm, its diameter 3 mm.
+The length of the shell attains 7.5 mm, with a diameter of 3 mm.

 (Original description) The small, very solid shell is ovate-oblong and rounded at either end.
-It contains six whorls, two forming the low protoconch, convex, a little constricted below the suture, which is deeply impressed.
-It s colour is vinaceous-buff, sometimes with a white zone its own breadth below the suture, and half-a-dozen evenly spaced narrow white lines on the remainder of the whorl.
-The colour of the columella is terra-cotta, and the aperture orange-cinnamon with a buff zone.
+It contains six whorls, two forming the low protoconch, convex, and slightly constricted below the deeply impressed suture.
+Its color is vinaceous-buff, sometimes with a white zone of its own breadth below the suture, and half a dozen evenly spaced narrow white lines on the remainder of the whorl.
+The color of the columella is terra-cotta, and the aperture is orange-cinnamon with a buff zone.

-Sculpture: in general the shell is smooth.
-On the upper whorls about ten low nodular ribs are scarcely distinguishable The lines of growth are marked by numerous irregular scratches.
+Sculpture: In general, the shell is smooth.
+On the upper whorls, about ten low nodular ribs are scarcely distinguishable.
+The lines of growth are marked by numerous irregular scratches.
 A few evanescent spiral grooves may or may not appear on the body whorl.
 The aperture is wide and smooth within.
 The outer lip is simple.
-The sinus is represented by an arch of the summit.
-The inner lip a thin callus, which at the basal axis meets at an acute angle a thicker callus rising to form a reflected border to the short and very broad siphonal canal.
-The columella is vertical, flattened, and a little twisted.
+The sinus is represented by an arch at the summit.
+The inner lip has a thin callus, which at the basal axis meets at an acute angle with a thicker callus that rises to form a reflected border to the short and very broad siphonal canal.
+The columella is vertical, flattened, and slightly twisted.